rycampion/bellcast/README.md

 ## What is this?

-BellCast is a 2026-era replacement for legacy school/office bell-scheduling apps (think "BellWiz, rebuilt").
+BellCast is a modern bell-scheduling application.
 It schedules and plays audio files through your chosen sound output on recurring or one-off schedules, with holiday exclusions, multiple output devices, and NTP-based time sync — so bells fire on time, through the right speakers, every time.

 ### Planned features (MVP)